vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-overview.md

 ### Calling in a conference from a phone number

 You can also allow users to dial in a conference by calling a fixed phone number.
-To do this, first follow the steps mentioned in `Phone to phone calls <phonetophonecallingoverview>` to configure a number in your app and set a callback URL.
+To do this, first follow the steps mentioned in [Phone to phone calls](doc:phonetophonecallingoverview) to configure a number in your app and set a callback URL.
 Every time a user calls your configured number, an Incoming Call Event callback will be triggered towards your URL.
 By responding to this event with the ConnectConf action, you can connect the call to a conference.

 For more information check the Incoming Call Event callback and the ConnectConf action.